 |Lymphoma (cancers of the lymphatic system)||chills, fever, loss of appetite, tiredness, unexplained weight loss|

-The Arthritis Foundation warn that prolonged use of methotrexate can cause liver damage.
+The Arthritis Foundation warns that prolonged use of methotrexate can cause liver damage.
 Although this risk is low, a doctor may recommend regular blood tests to monitor the health of the liver.
 Reducing or avoiding alcohol intake may help to protect the liver.

 To reduce the risk of side effects, a person can try splitting their usual dose of methotrexate.
 This will mean taking half the dose in the morning and the other half 12 hours later.
 A person can also split their dose into three parts, and take them in the morning, afternoon, and evening.